Eastern Air Lines Flight 375: Accident

 The fuselage broke into two pieces; eight passengers and two flight attendants in the rear section were thrown out of their seats and were quickly picked up by boats already in the bay.
 The front section sank to the bottom of the bay, taking the majority of passengers and flight crew with it.
 A Navy Reserve commander who arrived at the scene of the accident shortly afterwards stated many passengers were stuck in their seats and unable to get out before sinking into the bay.
 The entire accident sequence from the beginning of takeoff to the impact in the water took less than one minute.

 Investigation

-Investigators with the Civil Aeronautics Board (the predecessor of the NTSB) determined that engines 2 and 4 had each ingested at least one bird, and that engine 1 had ingested at least eight.
-The bird damage caused the number 1 propeller to autofeather and the engine to shut down at the same time that damage to engines 2 and 4 prevented them from developing full power at a critical stage of flight.
+Investigators, including Operations Group Chairman Bobbie R. Allen with the Civil Aeronautics Board (CAB, the predecessor of the NTSB) determined that engines two and four had each ingested at least one bird, and that engine one had ingested at least eight.
+The bird damage caused the number one propeller to autofeather and the engine to shut down at the same time that damage to engines two and four prevented them from developing full power at a critical stage of flight.
 The aircraft, unable to climb, went into a stall.
 The power interruption to the port engines probably caused the left wing to stall; the wing dropped and the aircraft crashed into the water.
 There was also evidence that birds had crashed into the windscreen, reducing the pilots' visibility; in addition, bird remains had clogged the pitot tubes, making the pilots' airspeed indicators unreliable.